Universal Weakly Fault-Tolerant Quantum Computation via Code Switching in the [[8,3,2]] Code: Extensions of the single inter-block logical gate

 The logical $\overline{\mathrm{SWAP}}$ gates in \cref{fig:interblock-CNOT} are used only to move the target from $\ket{2,\overline{2}}$ to $\ket{2,\overline{1}}$; they are not required for the core construction.
 Removing them yields \cref{fig:smallest-interblock-cnot}, which implements a single inter-block logical $\overline{\mathrm{CNOT}}$ from logical qubit $\overline{1}$ of block $1$ to logical qubit $\overline{2}$ of block $2$.

-More generally, two layers of parallel inter-block logical $\overline{\mathrm{CNOT}}$ gates, separated by an in-block logical $\overline{\mathrm{CNOT}}(\overline{i}\to\overline{j})$ on one block and followed by the same in-block gate again, cancel the unwanted pairwise couplings and leave only the desired single inter-block logical $\overline{\mathrm{CNOT}}$ from logical qubit $\overline{i}$ in one block to logical qubit $\overline{j}$ in the other.
-In \cref{fig:smallest-interblock-cnot} the in-block gate is applied on block $1$, whereas \cref{fig:alt-interblock-cnot} shows the equivalent construction with the in-block gate applied on block $2$.
-The latter form is useful when only one of the two blocks admits a convenient fault-tolerant in-block logical $\overline{\mathrm{CNOT}}$ implementation.
+More generally, two layers of parallel inter-block logical $\overline{\mathrm{CNOT}}$ gates, separated by an intra-block logical $\overline{\mathrm{CNOT}}(\overline{i}\to\overline{j})$ on one block and followed by the same intra-block gate again, cancel the unwanted pairwise couplings and leave only the desired single inter-block logical $\overline{\mathrm{CNOT}}$ from logical qubit $\overline{i}$ in one block to logical qubit $\overline{j}$ in the other.
+In \cref{fig:smallest-interblock-cnot} the intra-block gate is applied on block $1$, whereas \cref{fig:alt-interblock-cnot} shows the equivalent construction with the intra-block gate applied on block $2$.
+The latter form is useful when only one of the two blocks admits a convenient fault-tolerant intra-block logical $\overline{\mathrm{CNOT}}$ implementation.

 The same cancellation idea also gives a single inter-block logical $\overline{\mathrm{CZ}}$: replacing the two layers of parallel inter-block $\overline{\mathrm{CNOT}}$ gates by layers of parallel inter-block $\overline{\mathrm{CZ}}$ gates yields the construction shown in \cref{fig:interblock-cz}.